mattcaron/misc_notes/install.xubuntu.24.04.md

          sudo apt install ddgr

   1. **LAPTOP ONLY** Set CPU throttling so it doesn't overheat when it decides to turbo all the CPUs.

+     **NOTE**: This may be deprecated.
+I need to see if the P53 actually has this problem.
+Additionally, it might go away on the P51 with a reapplication of thermal paste.

      1. Rant: Turbo boost is a stupid idea.
 "Oh, let's run our CPU hot and let the thermal throttling stop it from actually melting".
 Are you really serious with this foolishness?
 This